tiagoquin/mlg20-pw3/README.md

 In this section, we'll make a small overview of the protocol we used.

-We inspired ourselves a lot of the `9_model_selection.ipynb` notebook.
+We took inspiration from `9_model_selection.ipynb` notebook.

 * Extraction
   * Categorizing the sound by matching patterns in the name files
-    * Applying it a class
+    * Applying a class to each
-  * Processing sound with MFCC
+  * Processing the sound samples with MFCC
-  * Extracting features: median, standard deviation,...
+  * Extracting features: median, standard deviation...
   * Normalizing the features with sklearn's MinMaxScaler
   * Displaying it with pandas (dataframe)
 * Exploring configuration: